 History of Derwentcote Steel Furnace

-Derwentcote Steel furnace was built in the 1730s and was used for cementation, a process which converted wrought iron into steel.
+This rare furnace played a crucial role in the British steel industry for around 150 years.
+Built in the 1730s, it was used for cementation, a process that converted wrought iron into steel.

 The cementation process